daveaneo/pheatherx/docs/old/PHEATHERX_V2_BLACKHAT_REVIEW.md

 **Why this is acceptable:**
 - Traditional order books expose ALL order info (price, size, side)
-- PheatherX only exposes that orders exist at certain prices
+- FheatherX only exposes that orders exist at certain prices
 - An attacker knows "there's activity at $2000" but not "there's $1M of stop-losses at $2000"
 - This is massively less information than centralized exchanges or on-chain limit order books